saandeepa93/makemore_karpathy/mingpt2/notes.md

 *  `nice numbers` Keep hyperparameters primarily at powers of 2
 * Optimizers used `fused=True`.
 Basically performs optimization in a fused kernel.
 Increases processing time for my gpu
 * `grad_accum` to imitate a bigger batch size by performing step only after accumulating gradients until specified bsize/

+## **BatchNorm**

+* Stablize the activations of NN
+* Acts as a regularizer because you add some noise of other inputs in a batch to teh current input.
+In the form of mean and std.
+* Keeps track of running mean and std for inference later on.
+Model eval will ensure this in pytorch

+## Init
+* Best first loss case for NLL/CE is -log(1/k).
+To do this, use kaiming he init or uniform init